{{ scase.products[0].product.details.product }} for {{scase.products[0].product.options.recipient_name}}

 At Get Wines Direct, we stock a wide range of white wines to suit every occasion—from brut sparkling to Chardonnay, Riesling, and Sauvignon Blanc.
 Whether you're after a dry drop to enjoy with seafood or a sweet white wine to serve with dessert, you'll find something to suit your taste and budget.

-Explore our curated selection and let your white wine journey begin.
+Explore our curated selection of white wines.

 Light, elegant and endlessly food-friendly, Pinot Noir is a favourite among wine lovers—and with good reason.
 Made from delicate Pinot Noir grapes, this red wine is known for its soft tannins, bright acidity and flavours of cherry, raspberry and subtle earthiness.
 It’s one of the most expressive and sought-after red wines, particularly when grown in cooler climates like Tasmania, the Yarra Valley, or Burgundy.

 Pronounced “pee-noh nwahr”, this variety originates from France but is now grown across the world.
 Despite its pale colour, Pinot Noir is a red wine, not white.
 It’s often lighter-bodied than Shiraz or Cab, making it a great beginner’s wine for those just getting into reds.
+Wondering if Grenache is similar?
+While both are reds, Grenache is usually bolder and spicier, while Pinot is more refined and aromatic.
+One of the best things about Pinot Noir is how well it pairs with food.
+Think roast duck, grilled salmon, mushroom risotto, and soft cheeses—it’s a versatile match for many Aussie meals.

 Versatile, expressive and found just about everywhere, Chardonnay wine is one of the most widely loved styles in the world—and for good reason.
 Whether it’s crisp and citrusy or rich and creamy, Chardonnay offers something for every palate.